 Employers are not allowed to discriminate against you because of:

 - your hair texture,

-- stereotypes or assumptions about your abilities, traits, or performance based on your race,
+- stereotypes or assumptions about your abilities, traits, or performance based on your race or color,

-- marriage or association with an individual of a different race,
+- marriage or association with an individual of a different race or color,

 - membership or association with ethnic based organizations or groups,

 - attendance or participation in schools or places of worship generally associated with certain minority groups,

 - cultural practices or characteristics often linked to race or ethnicity, such as cultural dress or manner of speech, or